 The half-life of Qelbree is approximately 7 hours.
 (A drug’s half-life is the time it takes for your body to clear half of one dose.)

 What is Qelbree’s mechanism of action?

 Experts don’t fully understand how Qelbree works to treat ADHD.
-Qelbree belongs to an antidepressant drug class called serotonin-norepinephrine reuptake inhibitors.
+Qelbree belongs to an antidepressant drug class called selective norepinephrine reuptake inhibitors.
 (Even though it’s considered an antidepressant, Qelbree isn’t approved by the Food and Drug Administration [FDA] to treat depression.
 Instead, it’s FDA-approved to treat ADHD in adults and children ages 6 years and older.)

 Qelbree is thought to work by making more norepinephrine and other neurotransmitters available in the brain.
 (Neurotransmitters are chemicals that send messages from one brain cell to another.)
 It’s thought that increased amounts of norepinephrine and other neurotransmitters in the brain can improve your ability to focus.

 It may take several weeks of Qelbree treatment before you notice a reduction in your ADHD symptoms.
 This is because the drug is typically started at a low dose.
 Your doctor will adjust your dosage each week until they determine the dosage that’s best for treating your ADHD symptoms.